anupamkliv/FedERA/CONTRIBUTING.md

 ### Formatting of Pull Requests

-OpenFL follows standard recommendations of PR formatting.
+FedERA follows standard recommendations of PR formatting.
 Please find more details [here](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/).

 ### Continuous Integration and Continuous Development

-OpenFL uses GitHub actions to perform all functional and unit tests.
+FedERA uses GitHub actions to perform all functional and unit tests.
 Before your contribution can be merged make sure that all your tests are passing.
 For more information of what fails you can click on the “details” link near the pipeline that failed.

 ![CI/CD](docs/images/CI_details.png)